phovea/phovea.github.io/welcome/architecture.md

 ### Extension or Typescript Module?

 Both extension and typescript modules are smaller reusable components that can be used by one or more apps.
-They also don't have their own repos (single .ts file)
+They also don't have their own repos (single .ts file).

 ​​Extensions are special kinds of typescript modules​ and tend to be used by multiple apps while ts modules are typically only used by their own application.